The Urge to Poop But Only Mucus Comes out (Proctitis): Causes Explained.

 - Lack of physical activity.

 - Smoking and alcohol.

-- Risk factor for anal cancer: Multiple sexual partners, anal sex, Human Papillomavirus.
+- Risk factors for anal cancer: Multiple sexual partners, anal intercourse, Human Papillomavirus.

 - Change in bowel movements (diarrhea or constipation).